Airstair: Design

 A unique airstair design was used for the aft doors of 737 Combi aircraft, which consisted of a clamshell door which dropped down to open much like a business aircraft, but then had stairs which were stored trifold in the curve of the door, which would unfold to the ground.
 This system was very cumbersome, was very susceptible to damage, and thus has been removed by many of its users.

 The most unusual airstair design was found on the Lockheed L-1011, which was a full-height airstair that was stored in a cargo compartment and allowed access from the right aft passenger door to the ground.
 This design was ultimately so large and heavy, and it took up valuable cargo space, that it was rarely used.

-The original On-Board Folding Airstairs were designed by Winters Aircraft Engineering Company over 30 years ago.
-Airweld Incorporated is the current STC holder and has FAA PMA for all of the original STC's issued to Winters, as well as STC's issued to subsequent manufactures including Kaiser Aerospace, WAPCO, and Advanced Aerospace.
-The On-Board Folding Airstairs can be found in use on many U.S. and Foreign Military and Government Aircraft including the Boeing E4B as well as VIP aircraft around the world.
+One version of on-board folding airstairs were designed by Winters Aircraft Engineering Company over 30 years ago.
+Dow Aero is the current STC holder, as listed on the FAA's Dynamic Regulatory System.
+Dow Aero acquired the STC’s for the Boeing 727, 737, 747,757, 767, and L-1011 from Airweld Incorporated.

+STC's have been previously issued to subsequent manufacturers including Kaiser Aerospace, WAPCO, and Advanced Aerospace.
+On-Board Folding Airstairs can be found in use on many U.S., Foreign Military, and Government Aircraft, including the Boeing E4B as well as VIP aircraft around the world.
 The On-Board Folding Airstairs is a multi-section (3, 4, or 5 segment) airstair that can be installed at either the forward, center, or aft doors.
 When retracted/closed, the airstair sits on a track and is typically stowed in a closet either Forward, Aft, or Transverse.